-The lack of satisfaction with the system of training teachers reflects social changes that occur in the Western world in general and in Israel in particular.
-It is determined that the quality of the teachers is the factor that most influences the student’s achievements.
-Therefore, the key question is: What is the quality of the pedagogical instructor that predicts the student’s success?
-This research focuses on both the students’ preferences and well as the actual factors that influence students’ achievements.
-It has been concluded that while the students emphasize the factor of feedback, the actual factor that influences the students’ success is in fact professionalism supported by the following factors: empowerment, counseling, and feedback.
-Since the factor of professionalism of the pedagogical instructor is the only factor that directly predicts the students’ achievements, it is essential to raise the level of professionalism among pedagogical instructors while taking under consideration the student’s preference – the ability of the pedagogical instructor to provide feedback.
+Dissatisfaction with the conventional methods of teacher training is reflective of social changes transpiring in the Western world in general and in Israel in particular.
+Teacher quality has been viewed as the factor most critical to student achievement.
+Therefore, a key question would be what is the quality of the pedagogical instructor that is predictive of student-teacher success?
+This study focused on both the teacher trainee preferences and well as the actual factors that influence their achievement.
+Findings indicated that while teacher trainees valued the importance of receiving feedback, the factor influencing the students’ success was in fact the pedagogic instructors’ professionalism, supported by other aspects: empowerment, counseling, and feedback.
+Since the pedagogical instructor’s professionalism is the only factor that was shown to directly predict student achievement, it is essential to raise the level of professionalism among pedagogical instructors, while considering the student’s declared preference––the pedagogical instructor function of providing feedback to their students.

 Keywords: pedagogical instructor, professionalism, student's achievements, professional identity, personal advice, reflection.

-Introduction
+The Pedagogical Instructor: Traits Preferred by Students vs. Traits Predicting Success in the Practical Work

-Recent goal of the European and Anglo-Saxon countries has been to improve the quality of teachers and consequently the levels of the student’s achievements.
-Global changes, such as postmodern society, multiculturalism, wide exposure to media and rapid changes of knowledge bases have led to lack of satisfaction with the training of teachers in these countries.
-The dissatisfaction in Israel with the level of the teachers and teaching is further reinforced with the poor results in the students’ achievements in the international tests (PISA, PIRL, TIMSS) and in the national tests (high school matriculation tests, Meytzav).
-It has been known that the most influential reforms derived from public discussions therefore, it is necessary to view the public pressure for change in a positive light.
+A recent goal of many Western countries has been to improve the quality of teachers and consequently, the level of their students’ achievements.
+Global changes, such as postmodernism, multiculturalism, wide exposure to media, and rapid changes of knowledge bases have led to a lack of satisfaction with teacher training in these countries.
+The dissatisfaction in Israel with the level of the teachers and teaching is further reinforced by the poor student scores in international tests (e.g., PISA, PIRL, TIMSS) and in national tests (e.g., high school matriculation examinations, Meytzav).
+It has been recognized that the most influential reforms implemented in the school system had resulted from public discussions, thus, public pressure for change should be viewed in a positive light.
 In the professional literature, pedagogical instruction is defined as an ongoing interpersonal process during which the skilled person (pedagogical instructor) helps the less skilled person (the teaching trainee) to develop the behavior and professional identity of a teacher (Yogev & Zozovsky, 2011).